 A Food Handler Must Wear Single-Use Gloves: When, Why, and How

-Food safety is paramount in any food handling environment.
+Food safety is very important in any food handling environment.
 From bustling restaurant kitchens to quiet home kitchens, protecting food from contamination is crucial to prevent foodborne illnesses.
-One key element in maintaining food safety is the proper use of single-use gloves.
-This article delves into the specific situations where a food handler must wear single-use gloves, explaining the scientific reasons behind this practice and providing guidance on proper glove usage and disposal.
+Practically speaking, one key element in maintaining food safety is the proper use of single-use gloves.
+Also, this article digs into the specific situations where a food handler must wear single-use gloves, explaining the scientific reasons behind this practice and providing guidance on proper glove usage and disposal.
 We'll also address frequently asked questions to ensure a comprehensive understanding of this vital food safety practice.

 When Must a Food Handler Wear Single-Use Gloves?